Terra-Frutis/newcomer_guide_rtd/text/guide.md

 - Internet and electricity
 - Two washing machine loads and one dryer load per month

 # Breakages

-If you break or damage a communal item (kitchen or otherwise) please write it on the sheet pinned in the kitchen bulletin board.
+If you break or damage anytthing that doesn't bellong to you, we request that you write it promptly on the sheet pinned in the kitchen bulletin board.

 # Compost toilet